 |

-3) Classifying the film formation of a pictorial film through reaction mechanisms and chemical-physical processes
+OF 5) To classify the formation of a paint film through reaction mechanisms and chemical-physical processes

 |